Does Social Influence Drive Most Consumer Behaviour?

 Earls and is his co-authors point out that patterns in market data are the best guide as to whether decisions are heavily subject to social influence.
 If people largely make decisions independently of each other, and use some kind of rational cost-benefit selection process, we would expect to see a normal distribution (short-tail) of brands.
 This is most likely to occur where there are relatively few similar products to choose from.

 Further, brand loyalty would not to be correlated with brand size and advertising would be as effective at attracting new customers as it is with existing buyers.
 Markets would be more stable as people wouldn’t follow trends.
 Sudden and massive cascades (e.g. the switch to digital cameras) wouldn’t occur as peoples’ preferences would not change until they had decided for themselves that a new product would better meet their needs.
 This indicates social influence is active all around us.

 However in reality many markets are characterized by long-tail distribution that marketers recognize by the 80:20 rule.
 Andrew Ehrenberg’s work in social and market research identified that short-tail distribution can exist in static and non-segmented markets.
 This means there is no turnover of products.
 But in many of today’s highly segmented markets we can see countless products come and go during a year.

 Ehrenberg’s work confirmed the double jeopardy law that small brand’s suffer from both fewer buyers and also less loyal customers compared to large brands.
 He also found that price elasticity declines in magnitude as a brand’s share rises.
-Why should this be if we are not influenced by others?
+Why should this be if we are not subject to social influence from others?
 His work indicated that most promotions only have a short-term impact on sales and almost all buyers during promotions are repeat purchases rather than new customers.
 He concluded that most advertising simply raises awareness of a brand but rarely seems to persuade.
 Indeed, one of his key conclusions is that most FMCG markets lack any real brand loyalty.
 Purchasing patterns are driven more by habit and availability than any emotional attachment to a brand.

 When we have a choice between many apparently equivalent options we often find copying the behaviour or decisions of a particular person preferable to trying to evaluate all the different options ourselves.
 Directed copying occurs where people copy in an advantageous direction.
 This may involve copying successful people, members of our family, people who are similar, or celebrities.
 When we copy people or groups that we wish to identify with this may lead to social diffusion within the confines of the group.